 These chocolate dipped almond biscotti cookies are a family favourite.
 We love them, our friends and family love them.
 It won’t be Christmas without them.

 It’s day four of COOKIE WEEK!
-Today I’m sharing a real Christmas favourite around here, like the kind that friends and family would be disappointed about if they didn’t make their annual appearance, it’s Almond Biscotti dipped in Belgian Chocolate.
-If you’re like me and like to get a biscotti at a coffee shop to dip in a cafe au lait, then wait until you try home made.
+Today I’m sharing a real Christmas favourite around here, it’s Almond Biscotti dipped in Belgian Chocolate.
+If you’re like me and like to get a biscotti at a coffee shop to dip in a cafe au lait, then wait until you try homemade.

 When you bite into these cookies there is a combination of crunchy cookie (or soft if you dunk), along with little nuggets of slightly chewy almond paste, and nice slivers of almonds along with the lovely layer of chocolate.
 Hungry yet?
 Let’s get baking.

-These make a great gift, and people seem to really love to receive them, great with some coffee beans too.
+These make a great gift, and people seem to really love to receive them, great to give with some coffee beans too.

-With homemade Chocolate Almond Biscotti, life really is a party!
+With homemade Chocolate Dipped Almond Biscotti, life really is a party!

 Also check out our Toblerone Shortbread with Browned Flour recipe here.

 You might also enjoy our Cherry Snowdrops recipe here.